Fast

 How to Roast Pinon & Pine nuts in a Conventional Oven

-5) START TASTE - TESTING.
-Consider turning off the oven off at this time... they are minutes away from being ready.
-Taste test one or two pinon nuts every two minutes.
+5) Turn off the oven... they are almost ready.
+Taste test one or two pinon nuts every minute.
 Keep watching the color change of the kernel meat inside the shell.
-Be prepared to take them out immediately...
-Because this is the most important part of roasting, I will describe the color you are shooting for using things you are familiar with.
+Be prepared to take them out immediately... when they hit that light creamy butterscotch color - they are done....
+Cool them off so they don't burn...

-The exact time to take the nuts out of the oven is the creamy mocha, light tan butterscotch color like a just lighter then a manila envelope (after they went through the translucent stage).
 Make sure when they are cooling off you do not put them in a bowl - because only the top nuts will cool off and the rest will burn.
-Transfer them to another baking pan to stop the heat transfer.
+Transfer them to another baking pan to stop the heat transfer if you need too.
+Consider setting them outside to cool in the breeze if you need to.

-The nuts will develop into a full manila envelop color while cooing off - mm mm you did it!
+The nuts will develop into a full manila envelope color while cooing off - mm mm you did it!
+Remember the smell coming from the oven as they were almost ready... this is the smell you will watch out for net time....the aroma tells me everything...

 MICROWAVE